RyanMorash/frc5881web/content/en/support.md

 ## Mentoring

 Our team is small and we are always looking for more technical help!
-If you're a local mechanical, electrical or software engineer and are interested in volunteering, please reach out to our math teacher Varada Vaughan -- <vvaughan@techvalleyhigh.org>
+If you're a local mechanical, electrical, or software engineer and are interested in volunteering, please contact us at -- <team5881@techvalleyhigh.org>.